-What are the CPU usage and RAM consumption of your site?
-How much memory is actually still free?
+How high is the CPU load and RAM usage of your site?
+How much memory is really still free?
 Which cron jobs are currently running and what do your logfiles actually look like?
 The answers to these and other questions provide important information about the state of your website.
-We show what these values mean and introduce our website monitoring - the BOX status.
+We show what these values mean and introduce our website monitoring feature - BOX Status.

-No matter whether you are an agency or freelancer looking after websites for clients or "only" responsible for your own website - the right monitoring is essential.
-With an overview of the most important information about your website status, you can react faster if a problem should occur.
+The right monitoring is essential - it doesn't matter if you're a freelancer or agency looking after websites for clients or "only" responsible for your own website.
+Having an overview of the most important information about your website allows you to react faster if a problem should occur on your site.

-After many of our customers have requested website monitoring, it is now here: the BOX status.
-The monitoring feature is fully included in all our hosting plans.
-In this article we will explain how to work with the BOX status and interpret the displayed data correctly.
+Many RAIDBOXES customers requested a website monitoring feature so here it is!
+Let us present: the BOX Status.
+This monitoring feature is included in all our hosting plans.
+In this article we'll explain how to work with the BOX Status and what the displayed values mean.

-The status area gives you a lot of information about your website, its behaviour and the server.
-You can access it with a few clicks via the RAIDBOXES dashboard - either via the list view of your BOXES or via the BOXoverview of the corresponding BOX.
+The status area gives you a lot of information about your website, its behavior, and the server.
+You can access the BOX Status with a few clicks via the RAIDBOXES Dashboard - either via the list view of your BOXES or via the BOX overview of an individual BOX.

-The following values and information about the state of your website can be seen in the BOX status.
-We will go into some of them in more detail in a moment:
+You can see the following values and information about the state of your website in the BOX Status.
+We'll go into some of them in more detail in a moment:

-- CPU usage: This value shows if your site current CPU is overloaded.
+- CPU load: This value shows whether your site is currently overloaded.
 You can then use your BOX logs to determine exactly what is causing the overload.

 - RAM usage: The RAM usage shows you the current memory usage of your vServer.
-This value is also an important indicator for the overload of your website.
+This value is also an important indicator for checking whether your site is overloaded.

-- SSD assignment: In our Website Monitoring you can also see how much storage space your BOX currently uses or is still free.
-For more details about memory usage, we recommend our Plugin Disk Usage Sunburst
+- SSD assignment: Here you can see how much storage space your BOX currently uses or is still free.
+For more details about memory usage, we recommend our plugin Disk Usage Sunburst.

-- Cronjobs: The BOX status also gives you an overview of the cronjobs of your site.
-If a cronjob hangs up, you can delete it directly via the BOX status.
+- Cronjobs: The BOX Status also gives you an overview of the cron jobs running on your site.
+If a cron job hangs, you can delete it directly via the BOX Status.

-- BOX-History: The changelog (or change log) in your website status shows you all server-side changes that have been made on your BOX website so far.
+- BOX history: The change log in your website status shows you all server-side changes that have been made on your BOX thus far.

-- WordPress -Version: Our website status shows you on which WordPress version yours is BOX running.
-You can also check the WordPress -Fix versionto prevent automatic WP updates.
+- WordPress version: Our website status shows you on which WordPress version your BOX is running on.
+You can also turn on the WordPress version freeze, to prevent automatic WP updates.

-How do I read the graphs in BOX Status?
+How do I read the graphs in the BOX Status?

 CPU and RAM usage are the two most important values in the status overview of your BOX.
-The graphs show you if yours is site overloaded and help you to analyze errors and problems.
+The graphs show you if your site is overloaded and help you analyze errors and problems.

-You can filter and customize both graphs - CPU and RAM usage - in BOX status according to your needs.
-They work exactly identically:
+You can filter and customize both the CPU and RAM usage graphs in the BOX Status according to your needs.
+They work in exactly the same way:

-- The graphs show the measured values of the last 24 hours
+- The graphs show the measured values over the last 24 hours

-- The measuring points are one minute apart and are average values
+- The data points are one minute apart and are average values

-- You can view a desired period in more detail by drawing a frame around the desired period within the graph.
+- You can view a desired period in more detail by drawing a frame around that period within the graph.
 The view will then be enlarged accordingly.

 - For clarity, the time at 00:00 is marked by a fine grey line (vertical) on the time axis.

 - In addition, there are two colored (orange and red) horizontal markings.
 These are exclusively reading aids.
-The presence of the lines themselves does not indicate a potential overload of yourssite .
+These lines do not indicate that your site is overloaded.

 - If you click on the arrow symbol in the upper right corner and then click on the graph, you can hold down the left mouse button and drag the view to the left or right.

-The number of vCores of yours BOX always depends on the selected plan one.
-A STARTER BOX for example, has one vCore, one in BOX the PRO XL plan has four.
+The number of vCores your BOX has always depends on your hosting plan.
+A STARTER BOX for example, has one vCore, while a BOX on the PRO XL plan has four.

-The y-axis (the vertical axis) shows the CPU usage in percent.
-The x-axis (the horizontal axis) shows the time history.
-The orange line marks the 100% utilization limit at any given time, the red line the 200% utilization limit.
+The y-axis (the vertical axis) shows the CPU load in percent.
+The x-axis (the horizontal axis) represents the time elapsed.
+The orange line marks the 100% utilization mark at a given time, the red line the 200% utilization mark.

-The red and orange lines are reading aids.
-They do not mean that yours BOX was at a time in the past.
-The blue graph shows the real values of CPU usage.
+The red and orange lines are simply reading aids.
+They do not mean that your BOX was overloaded at any point.
+The blue graph shows the real CPU load values.

 How do I interpret the CPU value correctly?

-The CPU value describes the load on your BOX virtual processor cores as a percentage.
-A high value means that a BOX lot of calculation is required, a low value means that little calculation is required.
-The value results from all processes that must be calculated by the CPU.
+The CPU value describes the load on your BOX's virtual processor cores as a percentage.
+A high value means that a BOX has many processes to run, a low value means that little calculation is required.
+The value results from all processes that need to be calculated by the CPU.

-Too much CPU usage can cause yours site to stop working properly.
+Too much CPU load can stop your site working properly.
 The most common error that occurs in this context is a 504 timeout.

 The CPU usage of your BOX can exceed the one hundred percent hurdle significantly.
-This is not necessarily a sign that an error is BOX occurring on yours, but it does indicate that an event on yours BOX has created an extremely high CPU load.
+This is not necessarily a sign that an error is occurring on your BOX but it does indicate that an event on your BOX has resulted in an extremely high CPU load.

 If you want to see the exact value at a certain point in time, simply move the cursor over the graph at the desired time.
-As soon as you are inside the graph with the cursor, lines appear parallel to both axes, showing you the exact axis values (time and CPU usage) of the respective point.
+As soon as you're inside the graph with the cursor, lines appear parallel to both axes showing you the exact axis values (time and CPU usage) of the respective point.

-My CPU load is high - what is the reason and what can I do?
+My CPU load is high - why and what can I do about it?

-There are several reasons why the graph of your CPU shows a high workload.
-In general, this is not an indication that yours site is not available or that it is not working properly.
-It simply means that your CPU is working very hard at certain times.
-Reasons for this can be, for example, many accesses to your site or cron jobs.
+There are several reasons why the CPU graph could show a high workload.
+In general, it doesn't indicate your site is unavailable or that it's not working properly.
+It simply means your CPU is working very hard at certain times.
+Reasons for this can be, for example, a high number of visitors to your site or cron jobs.

 What is an overload?

-If the CPU load is above the range of high or very high utilization for a longer period of time, this is called a high CPU load.
-Even a high CPU load is not necessarily a cause for concern, but simply indicates that there is a lot of computing to do on yourssite .
+If the CPU load is above the range of high or very high load for a longer period of time, this is called a high CPU load.
+Even a high CPU load isn't necessarily a cause for concern.
+It simply indicates that a lot of computing needs to be done on your site.
 In periods of high traffic, a high load is even to be expected.

 My site is overloaded, what can I do?

-If yours is site overloaded, i.e. shows a CPU load of well over 100 percent over a long period of time, then errors and failures may occur on yourssite .
+If your site is overloaded, i.e. shows a CPU load of well over 100 percent over a long period of time, then errors and failures may occur on your site.